 During Green’s tenure at Frost, the company has become one of the nation’s 60 largest banks and has increased its common stock dividend for 25 consecutive years.
 At the same time, Frost has won numerous accolades for excellence and customer service, earning more Greenwich Excellence Awards for service to business clients than any other bank nationwide for three consecutive years, and receiving the highest ranking in customer satisfaction in Texas in the J.D.
 Power U.S. Retail Banking Satisfaction Study for nine consecutive years.
 Frost has also ranked highly in the American Banker/Reputation Institute Survey of Bank Reputations and Forbes magazine’s list of America’s 100 Best Banks.

 Green currently serves on the Federal Reserve Board’s Federal Advisory Council, serving the Fed’s 11th District.
 He also serves on the Board of Directors of the Southwest Research Institute and on the Executive Committee of the Mid-Sized Bank Coalition of America, the University of Texas at Austin Chancellor’s Council Executive Committee, McCombs School of Business Advisory Council and the McCombs Scholars Program committee.
 He serves as a member of the Board of Directors of The Tobin Center for the Performing Arts and as a member of the Executive Committee and Board of Trustees of the United Way of San Antonio and Bexar County.

 Green graduated with honors from the University of Texas at Austin in 1977, earning a bachelor’s degree in accounting.
 Prior to joining Frost, he spent three years in public accounting with Ernst & Ernst.
-Phil and his wife, Sandy, have been married for 42 years and have six children.
+Phil and his wife, Sandy, have been married for 42 years and have six grown children.